pakrym/pipelines/pipelines.md

 ### Partial Reads

-Besides handling the memory management, the other core pipelines feature is the ability to read data and specify how much data should be marked as "consumed" and how much data should be marked as "examined". `PipeReader.AdvanceTo` does a couple of things, it signals to the `PipeReader` that these buffers are no longer required by the reader so they can be discarded (for example returned to the underlying buffer pool) and it allows the reader to identify the how much of the buffer was examined.
-This is important for performance when buffers can be partially consumed as  it allows the reader to say "don't wake me up again until there's more data available".
+Besides handling the memory management, the other core pipelines feature is the ability to peek at data in the `Pipe` without actually reading it. `PipeReader` has 2 core APIs `ReadAsync` and `AdvanceTo`. `ReadAsync` gets the data in the `Pipe`, `AdvanceTo` does a couple of things, it tells the `PipeReader` that these buffers are no longer required by the reader so they can be discarded (for example returned to the underlying buffer pool).
+It also allows the reader to tell the `PipeReader` "don't wake me up again until there's more data available".
+This is important for the performance of the reader as it means the reader won't be signalled until there's more data than was previously marked "observed".

 ### Back pressure and flow control